 - An important reason for holding on to safety stock is that it prevents complete stock-out during a sudden demand for that product.
 You can handle an inaccurate forecast with your existing safety stock in place.

-- It acts as a buffer when inaccurate planning or miscommunication and mismanagement results in a delay of products.
-For example, your supplier might not be able to ship due to some problems in the transit, or he might not have got hold of your order at a certain time and was unable to dispatch it as per your requirement.
-It is in such circumstances that helps you to keep your business going so that you do not lose out to competitors.
+- Safety Stock acts as a buffer when inaccurate planning or miscommunication and mismanagement result in a delay of products.
+For example, your supplier might not be able to ship due to some problems in the transit, or he might not have got a hold of your order at a certain time and was unable to dispatch it as per your requirement.
+It is such circumstances that help you to keep your business going so that you do not lose out to competitors.

-- It helps to keep the supply chain run smoothly between warehouse and customer.
+- Safety Stock helps to keep the supply chain running smoothly between the warehouse and the customer.
 If the line is disrupted, an organization will not be able to meet the constant demand of its customers.
-It will lead to dissatisfaction and can also result in lack of customer loyalty.
+It will lead to dissatisfaction and can also result in a lack of customer loyalty.

 1) Varying Demand And Supply